bioexcel/qmmm_bpg/QMMM_parameterisation.rst

 CENTER
 ------

 This sets when the QM system is automatically centered within the QM box.
-This can prevent QM atoms from leaving the box.
 The options for this setting are EVERY_STEP, SETUP_ONLY and NEVER.
+The default is EVERY_STEP, which is suggested to prevent QM atoms from leaving the box.

 --------------
 QMMM Cell